You Ask, We Answer

 Veterinary Care – If your pet needs veterinary care due to an accident.

-A. Ideally, we would like at least one week’s notice before our first visit, during which time we will meet with you and your pet for a complimentary consultation.
+Ideally, we would like at least one week’s notice before our first visit, during which time we will meet with you and your pet for a complimentary consultation.
 There is no surcharge for reservations requested within 24 hours of a scheduled visit.
 Please keep in mind, we may not be able to accommodate same-day visit requests, so it is always best to book in advance to secure a reservation.
 Please view our Policies page for information on our cancellation policy.